-It’s an a moment many aquarium hobbyists will never forget – you’ve set up your tank, populated it with all the living things you want, and put in place the equipment you need for proper aquarium maintenance, only to find one morning that your aquarium is under invasion.
+It’s a moment many aquarium hobbyists will never forget – you’ve just set up your tank.
+It’s been populated with all the living things you want, and you put in place the equipment needed for proper fish tank maintenance… only to find that your aquarium is under invasion one morning.

-A mysterious goo is growing through your substrate, or a slimy film is forming on the glass, or some rocks seem to have hair growing on them, or your water is growing misty with a green haze, or any combination of these.
+Maybe a mysterious goo is growing through your substrate.
+Or perhaps a slimy film is forming on the glass.
+You might have noticed some rocks seem to have hair growing on them, or your water is growing misty with a green haze.
+It could be a combination of any of these.

-Though not technically an algae, cyanobacteria, also known as slime algae or smear algae, sure looks like one and can definitely cause problems like an algae does.
-Starting simply as a slimy film in your substrate, blue-green algae will creep up through it and, upon reaching the top layer, rapidly spread throughout the tank, killing plants along the way.
+Though not technically an algae, cyanobacteria, also known as slime algae or smear algae, sure look like one and can cause problems like an algae does.
+Starting simply as a slimy film in your substrate, blue-green algae will creep up through it and into your fish tank.
+Upon reaching the top layer, blue-green algae will rapidly spread throughout the tank, killing plants along the way.

-Removing cyanobacteria mechanically will help cull the overgrowth but it won’t keep it from quickly growing back, and since cyanobacteria can Fix Its Own Nitrogen it’s hard to prevent it even with good aquarium maintenance.
+Removing cyanobacteria mechanically will help cull the overgrowth but won’t keep it from quickly growing back.
+Since cyanobacteria can fix its own nitrogen, it’s hard to prevent it even with good fish tank maintenance.
 And because of its toxicity, many algae eaters won’t touch it.

 Once you remove the blue-green algae mechanically, you should turn the lights off for three days, performing partial water changes of about 15% before and after.
 If it grows back, repeat the process.
-This should help you control overgrowth, but won’t truly completely eliminate it.
+This should help you control overgrowth but won’t truly eliminate it.

-In extreme cases, you can kill blue-green algae with erythromycin phosphate, but this compound can also harm the helpful Nitrifying Bacteria that you want in your aquarium, and can help the cyanobacteria develop antibacterial resistance if not used correctly, so use with caution.
+In extreme cases, you can kill blue-green algae with erythromycin phosphate.
+Still, this compound can also harm the helpful nitrifying bacteria you want in your aquarium and help the cyanobacteria develop antibacterial resistance if not used correctly, so use with caution.

-This type of algae reproduces so rapidly that it fills your water, giving it a hazy green tint.
-It occurs when faulty aquarium maintenance allows excess nitrates, phosphates, or lighting, especially direct sunlight.
-This is called an algae bloom, and, while not harmful to your aquarium’s inhabitants, it can certainly ruin its aesthetic appeal.
+This algae reproduces so rapidly that it fills your water, giving it a hazy green tint.
+It occurs when faulty fish tank maintenance allows excess nitrates, phosphates or lighting —especially direct sunlight.
+This is called an algae bloom, and while not harmful to your aquarium’s inhabitants, it can certainly ruin its aesthetic appeal.

-Green water can actually be useful if you’re raising brine shrimp or daphnia, which eat this algae.
-If you aren’t though, you can use them to eliminate it—simply introduce a large number, and they’ll eat the algae before getting eaten by fish in turn.
+Green water can actually be helpful if you’re raising brine shrimp or daphnia, which eat these algae.
+If you aren’t, you can use them to eliminate it—introduce a large number, and they’ll eat the algae before getting eaten by fish.

 More direct methods include UV sterilizers, which prevent algae blooms in the first place, and diatom filters or micron filter cartridges, which will quickly remove the algae from your water.

-These brown patches of algae grown when your aquarium has too much silicate and phosphate and not enough light.
+These brown patches of algae grow when your aquarium has too much silicate and phosphate but not enough light.
 They can easily be scraped off and eliminated by increasing the light.

-They may also appear because you are using a cool white “shop light” bulb or an old fluorescent lamp.
+They may also appear because you use a cool white “shop light” bulb or an old fluorescent lamp.
 These tend to emit a spectrum of light that favors brown algae growth.
-Always use a bulb made for aquariums and replace it twice a year as part of your aquarium maintenance.
+Always use a bulb made for aquariums and replace it twice a year as part of your fish tank maintenance.

-Green spot algae appears on leaves of slow-growing plants and on glass surfaces.
-It’s typically indicative of good water quality and can be easily removed by simply scrubbing or scraping it off.
+Green spot algae appear on the leaves of slow-growing plants and glass surfaces.
+It typically indicates good water quality and can be easily removed by simply scrubbing or scraping it off.
 A razor blade or scraper will get the job done.

-Black spot algae is more of a nuisance.
-It’s much harder to remove mechanically, and will spread up the base of plants and throughout the tank.
+Black spot algae are more of a nuisance, as they’ll spread up the base of plants and throughout the tank.
+Plus, it’s much harder to remove mechanically.
 Removing black spot algae is more effectively accomplished by introducing algae-eating organisms, particularly Nerite snails and Amano shrimp.

-Hair algae live up to their name, in that they appear in long wispy strands.
-These come in green, brown, and black varieties, which appear under slightly varying conditions (typically excess nutrients and light) but all of which can grow fast enough to overtake your aquarium, making them bad algae.
+Hair algae live up to their name, appearing in long, wispy strands.
+These come in green, brown and black varieties, which appear under slightly varying conditions (typically excess nutrients and light).
+But all hair algae can grow fast enough to overtake your aquarium, making them bad algae.

-Regardless of what color the hair algae in your aquarium is, the removal process is generally the same.
-Remove as much as you can by hand with a toothbrush, and introduce Amano shrimp and Siamese algae eaters to take care of the rest.
+Regardless of what color the hair algae in your aquarium are, the removal process is generally the same.
+Remove as much as you can by hand with a toothbrush and introduce Amano shrimp and Siamese algae eaters to take care of the rest.

-This algae might resemble strands of black hair algae, but up close you can see that this greyish algae branches off of the surfaces of leaves and equipment in the shape of a deer horn.
-This is a harmful algae and is very hard to remove.
+These algae might resemble strands of black hair algae, but up close, you can see that this greyish algae branches off the surfaces of leaves and equipment in the shape of a deer horn.
+This is a harmful alga and is very hard to remove.

-While these solutions can help you combat algae that has entered your aquarium, the most effective method of keeping bad algae at bay is good aquarium maintenance.
+While these solutions can help you combat algae that have entered your aquarium, good fish tank maintenance is the most effective method of keeping harmful algae at bay.

-However, you must also tackle the root causes, which lie in your aquarium maintenance.
+However, you must also tackle the root causes, which lie in your fish tank maintenance.

-Of course, even with all of these aquarium maintenance measures, you will still always have some bit of algae growth.
-This is simply a normal part of having water, light, and nutrients in one place, and it isn’t always necessarily a bad thing.
+Of course, even with all these fish tank maintenance measures, you will still always have some bit of algae growth.
+This is simply a normal part of having water, light and nutrients in one place, and it isn’t always necessarily bad.